ibm-cloud-docs/cloud-databases/hosting-models.md

 Shared compute is a flexible multi-tenant offering for dynamic, fine-tuned, and decoupled capacity selections.

-If you select Shared compute in the UI, you then choose an initial resource allocation preset: **Small**(1 CPU and 8 GB RAM for {{site.data.keyword.rabbitmq}}, 0.5 CPU and 4 GB RAM for all other databases) or **Custom**(2 CPU and 4 GB RAM).
+If you select Shared compute in the {{site.data.keyword.cloud_notm}} console, you then choose an initial resource allocation preset: **Small**(1 CPU and 8 GB RAM for {{site.data.keyword.rabbitmq}}, 0.5 CPU and 4 GB RAM for all other databases) or **Custom**(2 CPU and 4 GB RAM).
 Small has a fixed amount of CPU and RAM, but you can change disk.
 Custom can be completely customized.

 With Small allocation preset, you can test out the database with the smallest resource allocation.
 If you have higher performance requirements, you can easily leverage the flexibility of the Shared model with the Custom allocation preset.
 With the ability to select the amount of CPU and RAM resources you receive, performance can be scaled to fit your workload.